bbauska/W3Cx-4of5-thru-May-2024/README.md

 nicer way here.

 This is how we can display the different statuses and I can add a button that will call this just to refresh the different statuses.

 Let's add a button, we call it refresh, and when we click on it, we will call displayTrackStatuses.
 If I click here... just checking there is no error…it will refresh this thing.
 So now I am going to try this code with Safari; because you remember Safari has a menu for changing the different tracks.

 I prepared that already, so here I can start playing the same video that has Deutsch subtitles loaded by default, you can see that here.
-If I choose English subtitles now, and I refresh track
+If I choose English subtitles now, and I refresh track statuses: you can see that the English subtitles are loaded now and the Deutsch subtitles are also available.
-statuses: you can see that the English subtitles are loaded now and the Deutsch subtitles are also available.
-So, we are going to use these different attributes for forcing some tracks to load programmatically from JavaScript and this will enable us to make a sort of menu for choosing the different tracks.
+We are going to use these different attributes for forcing some tracks to load programmatically from JavaScript and this will enable us to make a sort of menu for choosing the different tracks.

 I will explain that in a next video.

 <h4>The HTML track element</h4>